wpferguson/extra-dt-lua-scripts/README.md

 To update the scripts just change directory to the lua directory and do a **git pull**, then change to the wpferguson directory and do a **git pull** and everything should be up to date.

+`test to see if this
+is formatted properly`